alepape1/Bentayga-satellite/assembly/readme.md

 Check the CAD files, and get all the 3D pieces printed and the plates milled.

-Get all the components of the [BOM](./../bom_bentayga_cubesat.ods) Have pliers, Allen keys, screwdrivers.
+Get all the components of the [BOM](./../bom_bentayga_cubesat.ods) Have pliers, Allen keys, screwdrivers, small zip ties, ....
 Silicone would be very useful to place the t-slot nuts and prevent them from sliding.

 The cubesat has 6 faces, they will be named according to this reference:

 ![References](../imgs/cubesat_full_orto_names.jpg)

+---

 ## Warning